TheAnjaliRai/TheAnjaliRai/README.md

 ### About Me

 - 🛠️ I build cool things with **Python** (and sometimes I talk to machines to make them do smart things).
-- 💻 Currently working on some AI/ML stuff and **inventory management**.
-Basically, I get computers to do the thinking.
+- 💻 Currently working on some AI/ML stuff.
+I get computers to do the thinking.
 - 🌱 Always learning, always exploring...
 But still haven’t found out how to grow extra brain cells.
 - 🔭 Obsessed with the intersection of tech and creativity—so if there’s code, coffee, and curiosity involved, I’m there.